-At the same time, Maria has installed the PersonAAL software on her TV-Screen in the living room where she receives regular reminders about the therapeutical measures she can take at home.
+At the same time, Maria has installed the PersonAAL software on her TV-Screen in the living room where she not only sees what data is being shared with her daughters, but also receives regular reminders about the therapeutical measures she can take at home.
 These measures can be calibrated remotely by Dr. Santos, according to the current measures and historical trends he receives via PersonAAL.
 Once Maria's glucose level exceeds the intended level, for example, Maria receives information on how to adapt her nutrition plan and about what additional measures she should submit to keep track of her health conditions.
-Maria accesses the PersonAAL-app on her TV quite often and is highly satisfied with the usability, as running and watching the TV is an integral and familiar part of her daily activities.
+Maria accesses the PersonAAL app on her TV quite often and is highly satisfied with the usability, as running and watching the TV is an integral and familiar part of her daily activities.
 Raquel decided, after consultation of Dr. Santos, that necessary reminders automatically pop up on her TV screen every night at 20:00 hours, as this is the habitual time for Maria to switch on her screen.
 The information is very easily understandable through concise categories and unequivocal visualizations.
 This way, Maria does not forget to carry out the required tests, submit the required information and comply with the measures from her weight and nutrition program.
-Despite the satisfaction with the TV-application, Maria installed the PersonAAL-app on her tablet as well.
-Maria had learned from her parents that TV-screens should not be touched with fingers, as it leaves filthy prints on the surface and so she does not want to communicate herself by TV.
-She therefore prefers to push the icons on the tablet once she feels about sending optional information that is not collected by the sensors.
+Despite the satisfaction with the TV application, Maria installed the PersonAAL app on her tablet as well.
+She uses it in connection with the TV whenever she wants to send further, optional information that is not collected by the sensors.
 Moreover, she can put the tablet on her bedside table during the night.
 That way, Maria can decide to transmit optional information and alerts to the smartphones of her practitioner and her daughters even at night, which gives her a feeling of comfort and security in the case of emergencies.